MicrosoftDocs/cpp-docs/docs/vcpkg.md

 ---
 # vcpkg: C++ package manager

 vcpkg is a command-line package manager that greatly simplifies the acquisition and installation of third-party libraries on Windows, Linux and MacOS.
 If your project uses third-party libraries, we recommend that you use vcpkg to install them. vcpkg supports both open-source and proprietary libraries.
-All libraries in the vcpkg public catalog have been tested for compatibility with Visual Studio 2015 and Visual Studio 2017.
-As of May 2018 there are over 900 libraries in the Windows catalog and 350 in the Linux/MacOS catalog.
+All libraries in the vcpkg Windows catalog have been tested for compatibility with Visual Studio 2015 and Visual Studio 2017.
+As of May 2018 there are over 900 libraries in the Windows catalog and over 350 in the Linux/MacOS catalog.
 The C++ community is adding more libraries to both catalogs on an ongoing basis.

 ## Simple yet flexible